shiftcommerce/node-exercise/README.md

 2. Write your solution as if this code was going into production - we want to see how you'd deliver something in a real world situation.
 How can you be confident this code will work as expected?
 What will happen in the case of unexpected input?
 3. Read the _Background_ section below carefully for any performance implications.
 Consider how to optimise your solution for best performance.
 4. Make use of official documentation and online resources.
 Feel free to use any resources you want (for example, Stack Overflow), but please make a note of them in your solution.
-5. Bring your solution with you on your own machine to the interview and make sure it's ready to iterate on (let us know if you need us to provide a laptop).
+5. Bring your solution with you on your own machine to the interview and make sure it's ready to work on (let us know if you need us to provide a laptop).

 ### Background